 Until recently, the only course format we knew was face-to-face with an instructor in a classroom.
 Yet, each year, more universities provide online learning platforms.
 While this format offers excellent flexibility, it also brings a few challenges.

 The quality of education presented online differs from university to university.
 Learning in a virtual environment demands personal accountability.
-Although you get help during scheduled learning sessions, keep in mind you do the learning yourself.
+Although you get help during scheduled learning sessions, remember you do the learning yourself.

 Internships and graduate employment rates

 It is a standard practice for corporations and companies to recruit students early on.
-Identifying which universities are targeted by such organizations can provide valuable opportunities in terms of internships and job offers.
+Identifying which universities are targeted by such organizations can provide valuable opportunities regarding internships and job offers.
 By the time they graduate, students already have 1 or 2 years of relevant experience, and the job market opens to them.

 The dangers of choosing a university